davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 #### Word2Vec

 Under this scenario, a movie plot is represented by a single real-value dense vector based on the [word embeddings](https://www.wikiwand.com/en/Word_embedding) associated with each word.
 This is done by selecting words from the plot, based on their [part-of-speech (PoS)-tags](http://universaldependencies.org/u/pos/), and then summing their word embeddings and averaging them into a single vector.
-I used the [GoogleNews-vectors](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit), which have dimension of 300 and are derived from English corpora.
+I used the [GoogleNews-vectors](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit), which have a dimension of 300 and are derived from English corpora.
 For this experiment I selected only adjectives and nouns;

 #### Doc2Vec

-Doc2Vec is an [extension made over Word2Vec](https://www.wikiwand.com/en/Word2vec#/Extensions), which tries do model a single document or paragraph as a unique a single real-value dense vector.
+Doc2Vec is an [extension made over Word2Vec](https://www.wikiwand.com/en/Word2vec#/Extensions), which tries do model a single document or paragraph as a unique single real-value dense vector.
 You can read more about it in the [original paper](http://proceedings.mlr.press/v32/le14.pdf).
 I will use the gensim implementation to derive vectors based on a single document.

-At the of this post you have a link to the complete code, showing how to generate embeddings with word2vec and doc2vec.
+At the end of this post, you have a link to the complete code, showing how to generate embeddings with word2vec and doc2vec.

 ### Load pre-processed data: